 The company continued to grow with the acquisition of Forum Immobilier and l’Immobilière des Quais, keeping on almost all the three companies' employees.
 Over the course of the year, the company, which was in the process of modernising its management methods and digitising its tools, took its rental stock to over 3 million.

 As of 1st July, the three entities share a single corporate name: Pilet & Renaud SA.
 The fourth largest in Geneva, it is active in construction project management, brokering and real estate management, with nearly 100 employees and managing tenancies worth more than CHF280 million.
-Pilet & Renaud takes pride in its history and has maintained a family atmosphere.
+Pilet & Renaud takes pride in its history and has maintained its family-run feel.
 It recently adopted its new tagline: «Gestionnaires de patrimoine immobilier».

 Pilet & Renaud Transactions was founded, with real estate brokering as its specific focus.
 It is a select partner for any real estate transaction, whether you're buying an apartment, a house, a luxury home or an investment property.
 Its specialist brokers offer discretion, understanding and tailored advice.